Monitoring is the main thing that system administrator has. Admins need monitoring and monitoring needs admins !

 Alerts should be as clear as possible: the administrator must understand what this alert is about, what documentation refer to, or at least who to call, even if he/she is not familiar with the system.
 There should definitely be clear instructions on what to do and how to solve the problem.

 There probably should be instructions on how to react and they must be updated regularly.
 If everything works through the orchestration system including all changes that are deployed through it – then, probably, everything should work fine.
 The orchestration system allows to check the relevance of monitoring adequately.

 Monitoring should expand after each alert – if suddenly there was a problem that was skipped by monitoring tool, you need to fix this situation so next time the problem will be not sudden for you and your team.

 Monitoring of the monitoring 🙂

-Monitoring itself should also be somehow monitored.
+Above all you need to know that your system monitoring itself is working.
 There must be some external custom script that checks if the monitoring system is working properly.
 No one wants to wake up from the call because your monitoring system has fallen along with the entire data center and nobody told you about it.